She made her mark on horse-breeding history by passing along some speedy genes.

 Miss Olene was a product – and a producer – of American Quarter Horse racing royalty.

-Miss Olene produced Miss Angel Eyes, who won the Kansas Futurity and was third in Hall of Famer Rocket Wrangler’s Rainbow Futurity, and went on to produce one stakes winner and three other winners from five starters.
-Another Miss Olene foal, Takeme Freely, won the Debutante Handicap and was third in Game Plan’s Bay Meadows Futurity, and produced three starters, all winners.
-Miss Olene also was the dam of Rillito Derby winner Master’s Angel by Master Hand (TB), who produced six winners from seven starters.
+Miss Olene produced Little Blue Sheep’s full sisters Miss Angel Eyes, who won the Kansas Futurity and was third in Hall of Famer Rocket Wrangler’s Rainbow Futurity, and went on to produce one stakes winner and three other winners from five starters; and Takeme Freely, who won the Debutante Handicap and was third in Game Plan’s Bay Meadows Futurity, and produced three starters, all winners.
+Miss Olene was also the dam of Rillito Derby winner Master’s Angel by Master Hand (TB), who produced six winners from seven starters.

-Miss Olene also produced the stakes-placed Bar Tonto mare Prissy Olene and Little Bar Olene, a Three Bars (TB) filly who was second in the 1965 Rainbow Futurity and earned points at halter to become an AQHA Champion.
+Miss Olene also produced the stakes-placed Bar Tonto mare Prissy Olene and Little Bar Olene, a Three Bars (TB) filly who was second in the 1965 Rainbow futurity and earned points at halter to become an AQHA Champion.
+And one of her unraced foals went on to produce a black-type performer, Teenie Weenie becoming the dam of the stakes-winning Cashcan ($114,012).

 Miss Olene was inducted into the American Quarter Horse Hall of Fame in 2013.